 #8.
 Crunchy Chia Seed Crackers

 All you need for the dough of these chia seed crackers is almond flour, chia seeds, egg, salt, and freshly cracked black pepper.
-Roll out the dough, slice, bake, and cool and you’ll have perfectly seasoned crackers for all your Thanksgiving dips.
+Roll out the dough, slice, bake, and cool.
+Before you know it, you’ll have perfectly seasoned crackers for all your Thanksgiving dips.

-Take two party staples — jalapeno poppers and deviled eggs — and combine them to make this jalapeno popper deviled eggs with bacon recipe to snag best appetizer award.
+Take two party staples — jalapeno poppers and deviled eggs — and combine them to make this spicy, smoky, and creamy recipe that could easily snag the best appetizer award.
 Even your non-keto family and friends will love it.

-Whether you like making open-face turkey sandwiches or love a biscuit slathered in grass-fed butter, you don’t have to give up bread this Thanksgiving when you make these recipes:
+Whether you like making open-face turkey sandwiches or love a biscuit slathered in grass-fed butter, you don’t have to give up the bread basket this Thanksgiving when you follow these keto-friendly recipes.

 #2.
 Keto Jalapeño “Cornbread”